 Brazil striker Neymar instists that he does not feel pressure as his country prepares to host the Confederations Cup.

 "I'm a cool guy.
-I don't care pressure," he said at a press conference.
+I don't care about pressure," he said at a press conference.

 "I always try to keep it normal, even with all praise and criticism.
 It's up to me and my team-mates to guide the Selecao to important titles.